osneven/logic/README.md

 # LOGIC
 A programming language based on physical logic gates.
-Variables are assigned with base 2 integers.
+Values can only be binary numbers, which can also be assigned to variables.

 ### Grammer